hpcergar/babydue-race-2/README.md

 ## /users
 ### GET /users/
-Retrieve a list of users data models indexed by email with name, language, lastScore, (best) score.
+Retrieve a list of users data models indexed by email with name, language, lastTime, (best) time.

 ### GET /users/:email
 Retrieve user data model for a single email